ksstrat/milestone-project-1/TESTING.md

 ***
 ### **Test conditions**
 * All of the Lighthouse tests were run in the Chrome browser using the developer tools in incognito mode.
-* Both desktop and mobile tests were conducted
+* Both desktop and mobile tests were conducted.

 #### ***Desktop Testing:***
 ***